CmdrJane/Fabric-restart/README.md

 #### "countdownMessage": "Server restart in %d sec",

-###T his message will be displayed to players when they got kicked before restart
+### This message will be displayed to players when they got kicked before restart

 #### "restartMessage": "Server restarting, will be back in few minutes \u003d)"